Yusuffrih/Simons-Piano-Game/README.md

 * [Pexels](https://www.pexels.com/) was where I went to get the two [background images](assets/images/background) for the webpage.
 They can be found [here](https://www.pexels.com/photo/close-up-shot-of-upright-piano-grayscale-photo-164715/) and [here](https://www.pexels.com/photo/selective-focus-photography-of-upright-piano-164769/).

+## Final Comments

+I would like to thank the following for all of the assistance throughout the development of this project:

+* Everybody on the Slack community for always being on hand to answer any questions I had
+* My family and partner for being so patient with me throughout the stressful process.
+* Code Institute Tutors
+* My Mentor Simen Daehlin for all of the great advice and wisdom he passed onto me throughout